fehmi/simply.js/docs/more-pages.md

 ## Sidebar

-In order to have sidebar, then you can create your own `_sidebar.md` (see [this documentation's sidebar](https://github.com/docsifyjs/docsify/blob/master/docs/_sidebar.md) for an example):
+To include a sidebar, you can create your own `_sidebar.md` file (see [this documentation's sidebar](https://github.com/docsifyjs/docsify/blob/master/docs/_sidebar.md) for an example):

 First, you need to set `loadSidebar` to **true**.
 Details are available in the [configuration paragraph](configuration.md#loadsidebar).